|

 the greenest possible path of creation has been taken.
 The prime

-ethics which underline Laibach's Principles are laid out without
+ethics which underline my principles are laid out without blinding

-to your questions.
-In the jewellery business, the term ethical
+answers to your questions.
+In the jewellery business, the

-is grossly undefined and subsequently meaningless.
-This allows
+term ethical is grossly undefined and subsequently meaningless.

-makers and sellers to contrive almost any sourcing or crafting
+This allows makers and sellers to contrive almost any sourcing

-as much as it possibly can be, and this means that we do not
+nondestructive as much as it possibly can be.

-use new-mined gold and other precious metals.
-Neither do we
+new-mined gold or other new-mined precious metals.
+(Neither

-use new-mined gems.
-We do not use "Fair-trade" gold
+do I use new-mined gems.)
+I do not use "Fair-trade"

 "spin" such as using the terms "green" or "ecological" gold